learn-co-curriculum/python-p3-sqlalchemy-many-to-many/README.md

     def __repr__(self):
         return f'GameUser(game_id={self.game_id}, ' + \
             f'user_id={self.user_id})'

 ```

-An association object should use a combination of the related models' primary
+An association object should typically use a combination of the related models'
-keys as its own primary key.
-This allows us to keep the field unique while
+primary keys as its own primary key.
+This allows us to keep the field unique
-also making it clear which two records its records point to.
+while also making it clear which two records its records point to.

 Next, we use the `relationship()` method to connect to both the `Game` and
 `User` models.
 Note that we refer to the other related table in our `backref()`